Calumet Hotel sits at the corner of Hiawatha Ave. and Main

 guest rooms furnished with antique furniture, a lower level bar,

 lounge and restaurant.

-The Calumet Hotel is located at 104 W. Main St. and is open
+The Calumet Hotel is located at 104 W. Main St. Visit www.calumetinn1888.com

 for further information.